 Do I have an Invega Syringe Recall Lawsuit?

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Invega Syringe Recall lawsuits.
-We are handling individual litigation nationwide and currently accepting new infection & reduced efficacy cases in all 50 states.
+The Product Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Invega Syringe Recall lawsuits.
+We are handling individual litigation nationwide and are currently accepting new infection & reduced efficacy cases in all 50 states.